eqmvii/eve_minmaxer/README.md

 # Things To Do

+Biggest issue: Only one price is stored, historically, forever.
+Make it update for prices that are stale.

 * Refactor prices and make it have a concept of freshness
 * Write tests
 * Build out universe info
 * Rename heroku app

+# Datagrip!

+Installed and working.
+Helpfully queries:

+`
+SELECT items.*, prices.average_price FROM items
+  JOIN prices on items.type_id = prices.type_id
+`